FayeGuidry/CipherAssist/README.md

 1.1 - Upgrade to encrypt and decrypt text files rather than just plaintext input.

 2.0 - Upgrade to encrypt and decrypt any type of file.
 Add command-line functionality for advanced usage, large batch processing.
+Add file hash generator/hash validator function.

 ## Installation
 {WIP}